KrishAleti-zz/PwdLeakCheck/README.md

 Well, we get to know about our password uniqueness by this but...
 The user may need another chance to check his newly decided password.
 It is a good practice to give a chance to the user to enter another password if the previous password is found in the list of hacked passwords.

 Again, it depends on the individual's interest.
-If the password is found in the list of hacked passwords and still the user wants to discontinue, he/she can simply enter "STOP" when it is prompted to Enter a new password.
+If the password is found in the list of hacked passwords and still the user wants to discontinue, user can simply enter "STOP" when it is prompted to Enter a new password.
 Once "STOP" is entered the program will be terminated.

 Well!!
 Those functions are now implemented and ready to use (CLI is not used here) ---> [PwdLeakCheck2.0](https://github.com/KrishAleti/PwdLeakCheck/blob/main/PwdLeakCheck2.0.py)

 **Excited???**

 Click [PwdLeakCheck](https://github.com/KrishAleti/PwdLeakCheck/blob/main/PwdLeakCheck.py) to her multiple passwords at a time from the Command Prompt/CLI and know if your password is present in list of hacked passwords.